rfresh2/PaperPacketLogger/README.md

   * Logs only the packet name, time, and direction.
 * Only intended to be used on a server with a single player
   * Does not associate packets with players
-* To test with GrimAC you'll want to change the GrimAC `PingPacketListener` priority to `NORMAL` so it'll actually capture ping packets.
+* To test with GrimAC you'll want to change the GrimAC `PingPacketListener` priority to `NORMAL` so you can actually capture ping packets.
   * Requires code changes in Grim and you building Grim yourself

 # Requirements/Dependencies